 Spring wildlife on the Isle of Wight

 Now the chill of winter has passed, the first green shoots are pushing their way up from the soil, and little buds are bursting into bloom.
 In the lanes and meadows that we care for, butterflies are starting to emerge from their winter pupation, whist in the skies above, birds fly back and forth gathering nesting materials.
 Just like the wildlife, why not head outside and explore the countryside this spring, as the first signs of warmer weather appear?
 And when you do, you're helping us look after nature for many seasons to come.

 Colourful early bloomers

-If you head up on to the downs and you may see some of the first flowers to blossom.
+If you head up onto the downs, you may see some of the first flowers to blossom.
 See if you can spot the bright yellow of primroses and cowslips on Culver and Compton Downs and the Needles Headland, as well as the unique colour of bluebells on both St Catherine’s Down and Luccombe Down.

 Deep in the woods you can see bluebells too.
 If you visit Borthwood Copse or Mottistone Estate in late April and early May you’ll be greeted by carpets of blue.
 Whilst you’re in the woods, see if you can spot violets, lesser celandines and wood anemones, which grow in the clearings.
 And look out for early purple and green winged orchids on the downs and in the wildflower meadows around Newtown too.